Baseflow/full-stack-on-rust/05-orm/README.md

 We can apply our new migration using `diesel migration run`.

 ## Query todo items
-To make sure our item can be queried, serialized and deserialized from/to the database, we'll need to add the `Queryable` derive macro to our todo_item.
+To make sure our item can be queried, serialized, and deserialized from/to the database, we'll need to add the `Queryable` derive macro to our todo_item.
-However, the current todo_item model we have represent something that defines our public interface from/to the api and the clients.
-No clien should have to depend on diesel in order to function.
+However, the current todo_item model we have represent something that defines our public interface from/to the API and the clients.
+No client should have to depend on diesel to function.
 Therefore, we'll create a new todo_item entity, which represents the todo_api as returned/send to the database.
-Only our API project knows about the underlying datasource, and how to interact with that.
+Only our API project knows about the underlying data source, and how to interact with that.
 We can use mapping later to map our entity to the public interface model, returned by our API to the clients.
 You'll notice that it looks very similar, but it has different functions.
 Serde is not used here for JSON serialization as we don't require that here.
-However, we included the `Queryable` and `Insertable` macro in order to interact with the database.
+However, we included the `Queryable` and `Insertable` macro to interact with the database.

 #### **`todo_api/src/entities/todo_item.rs`**
 ```rust